 - Method of travel to work

-- Journey to Work Time Series (from the Victorian Transport Atlas) *NEW*
+- Journey to work time series (from the Victorian Transport Atlas)

-- Victorian Integrated Survey of Travel and Activity 2007 (VISTA 07)
+- Victorian Integrated Survey of Travel and Activity 2012-13 (VISTA)

 - Property sales